-Sure, the Empire State Building and Central Park are a must-see when in NYC, but you'll need caffeine to hit the pavement.
+Sure, the Empire State Building and Central Park are must-sees in NYC, but you won't get the full New York experience without a cup of joe to start the day.
 Luckily, the Big Apple has some of the world's finest coffee shops.
 From Manhattan to Brooklyn, here are ten of our favorites.

 1. Urban Backyard: 180 Mulberry St., Manhattan

 Urban Backyard makes up for its small space with a tranquil interior and outdoor seating area.
-Located in Nolita, the shop has an eclectic mix of offerings along with a traditional coffee menu: macarons, ube and turmeric lattes, and yuzunade (Japanese lemonade) are all on the menu.
+Located in Nolita, the traditional coffee menu is accompanied by eclectic offerings, including macarons, ube and turmeric lattes, and yuzunade (Japanese lemonade).
 Be sure to check out their adorable cupcakes, which are decorated to look like succulents.

 2. Abraço: 81 E 7th St., Manhattan

 Abraço in the East Village is a Spanish- and Italian-inspired cafe.
-It's a favorite among locals for its top-notch espresso and treat selections.
-Order to-go and your beverage will be served in a Greek “We are Happy to Serve You” paper cup — an NYC classic.
+It's a favorite among locals for its top-notch espresso and treats.
+Order to-go and your beverage will be served in a Greek “We are Happy to Serve You” paper cup—an NYC classic.

 3. Remi Flower & Coffee: 906 2nd Ave, Manhattan

-Located in Midtown East, Remi Flower & Coffee is less off a coffee shop and more a floral paradise.
-This gorgeous space is dripping in arrangements and plants, and they also serve beautifully crafted flower lattes (think rose and lavender) adorned with actual petals.
+Located in Midtown East, Remi Flower & Coffee is less of a coffee shop set within a floral paradise.
+This gorgeous space drips with arrangements and plants, and they serve beautifully crafted flower lattes (think rose and lavender) adorned with actual petals.

 4. Sweatshop: 232 Metropolitan Ave, Brooklyn

-With a mural out front that declares “Don’t Look for Love, Look for Coffee," this Australian espresso bar is truly the epitome of Brooklyn's trendy coffee culture.
+With a mural out front that declares “Don’t Look for Love, Look for Coffee," this Australian espresso bar is the epitome of Brooklyn's trendy coffee culture.
 Situated in the middle of all the Williamsburg action, Sweatshop is near an abundance of shops and restaurants.
-They also happen to make a great flat white.
+Unsurprisingly, they also make a great flat white.

 5. Ground Central Coffee: 2 Coenties Slip, Manhattan

 Ground Central is wholeheartedly devoted to its New York theme.
-There are several locations around Manhattan (including the Financial District and Midtown), and each comes with its own unique murals that portray the Empire State.
-With a library-like interior and comfy leather seating in some of the locations, Ground Central is a great spot to decompress after a long stretch of sightseeing.
-Try crafty espresso drinks like the Paris Fog latte (which is made with Earl Gray tea and lavender).
+There are several locations around Manhattan (including the Financial District and Midtown), and each comes with unique murals that portray the Empire State.
+With a library-like interior and comfy leather seating, Ground Central is a great spot to decompress after a long stretch of sightseeing.
+Try crafty espresso drinks like the Paris Fog latte (made with Earl Gray tea and lavender).